Predict, Prepare, Pivot: Why Forecasting Needs to Evolve

 • Economic uncertainty or market disruption

 Continuous planning complements the annual budgeting process by allowing finance teams to regularly update projections based on new information.
 Rather than treating the budget as a fixed plan, continuous planning treats it as a framework that evolves alongside the organization's real-world performance.
+The budget is a starting point, not a finish line.
+Continuous planning keeps it relevant all year long.

 One of the most valuable aspects of modern forecasting is the ability to explore multiple financial scenarios.
 By modeling different potential outcomes, finance teams can provide leadership with clearer insights and more informed recommendations based on what-ifs.